House rule violations

 What happens if I violate a house rule?

-What can I do to avoid house rule violations?
+How can I avoid violating house rules?

 Related words